-The Company's Audit Committee is comprised of three directors, Thomas A. McKeever, Louis G. Montpellier (Chair) and Victor Lazarovici.
-As defined in NI 52-110, Louis G. Montpellier and Victor Lazarovici are "independent".
+The Company's Audit Committee is comprised of three directors, Kerry Spong (Chair), Thomas A. McKeever and John McConnell.
+As defined in NI 52-110, Kerry Spong and John McConnell are "independent".
 Each Audit Committee member possesses education or experience that is relevant for the performance of their responsibilities as Audit Committee members, and is financially literate.
 Thomas A. McKeever has over 40 years of business experience in the global metals and mining industry.
-Louis G. Montpellier has been a lawyer since 1981 and has worked exclusively in the capital markets as counsel to emerging issuers and listed public companies engaged in mineral exploration and mining.
-Mr. Lazarovici has a broad range of experience in management, financial and analytical roles.
-He has over 20 years as a global metals and mining analyst and is and has been director of other public companies, and has chaired the audit committee of two other companies.
-Prior to entering the financial sector, Mr. Lazarovici spent over 14 years in the corporate sector in engineering, financial management and corporate development roles.
+Kerry Spong is an Accountant with over 20 years of experience in public and private practice.
+He has conducted audit work for a wide range of mining and mineral exploration companies, serves as CFO and a Director of a number of junior mining companies.
+John McConnell is a professional mining engineer with over 40 years of experience in exploration, development and operations.
+He served as Vice President of NWT Projects at De Beers Canada Ltd. and currently serves as Director, President and Chief Executive Officer of Victoria Gold Corp.